erikrose/blessings/README.rst

 =============

-There are decades of legacy tied up in terminal interaction, so attention to detail and behavior of edge cases make a difference.
+There are decades of legacy tied up in terminal interaction, so attention to detail and behavior in edge cases make a difference.
 Consider which of these features matter to you as you shop for a terminal library.
-Blessings does them all.
+Blessings has them all.

 * Output to any file-like object, not just stdout.